the3feathersluke/Cottage-Catering/README.md

 Repeat for each feature

 ## Features to be Added
-Describe some additional features you could potentially add to the project that would increase user value - could be things linked to technologies not yet covered by the course but would be a benefit to the user for example, the ability to save an article, or add an article to the site, leave a review.
+In the future i would look to add a search section that will search for keywords accros the site so that users can easily navigte to a section they were looking for for example if a user was soley looking for information on wedinngs

+Another future development could be able to see a calendar of availability to ensure that the catering unit is avialable on a specific date.

+Another future development would be for users to add a review onto the site.

 ## Testing